Dear Members,

 Change in Key Managerial Personnel of the Company:

-Further, on the recommendation of Audit Committee & Nomination & Remuneration Committee, the Board of Directors and at its meeting held on May 29, 2024 appointed Mr. Deepak Kacha as full-time Chief Financial Officer of the Company.
+On the recommendation of Audit Committee & Nomination & Remuneration Committee, the Board of Directors and at its meeting held on May 29, 2024 appointed Mr. Deepak Dineshh Kacha as a Chief Financial Officer who was earlier appointed as Interim Chief Financial Officer of the Company.

 Ms. Shraddha Prakash Mehta (Membership No: A44186), Company Secretary & Compliance Officer tendered her resignation from the office w.e.f. close of Business hours of April 22, 2024.
-The Board of Directors based on the recommendation of Nomination & Remuneration Committee at its meeting held on July 11, 2024 appointed Ms. Anmol Ashvin Patni (Membership No: A54691) as Company Secretary & Compliance officer of the Company w.e.f.
-July 11,2024.
+The Board of Directors based on the recommendation of Nomination & Remuneration Committee at its meeting held on July 11, 2024 appointed Ms. Anmol Ashvin Patni (Membership No: F13670) as Company Secretary & Compliance officer of the Company w.e.f.
+July 11, 2024.

 DIRECTORS AND OFFICERS INSURANCE (D AND O INSURANCE):